Research & Development Officer

 Working pattern: Full-time

-To apply, please provide a cover letter (max. of two sided A4) clearly outlining the relevant experience, skills and knowledge you have to successfully perform this role (see the highlighted areas on job description below) and upload a copy of your up-to-date CV.
-Please note that we will review and score the cover letter based against the competencies highlighted within Selection Criteria in Job Description.
+To apply, please complete the online application, provide a cover letter clearly outlining the relevant experience, skills and knowledge you have to successfully perform this role (see the highlighted areas on job description below) and upload a copy of your up-to-date CV.
+Please note that we will review and score the cover letter based against the competencies highlighted in the selection criteria section of the job description.

 Benefits of working for LFB